Published:

 Category:

-Congratulations to Jason Eisner, a professor in the Department of Computer Science and a member of the Center for Language and Speech Processing, on his election as Fellow of the Association for Computational Linguistics.
-He was cited for “significant contributions to probabilistic models and algorithms for finding linguistic structure, especially lexicalized syntax and morphology.”
+Jason Eisner, a professor of computer science and a member of the Center for Language and Speech Processing, has been elected as a Fellow of the Association for Computational Linguistics.
+He was cited for his significant contributions to probabilistic models and algorithms for finding linguistic structure, especially lexicalized syntax and morphology.